 Lundy was drawn to this particular State Department project – researching what happens to Cabo Verdeans after they immigrate to the United States – because he served as a Peace Corps volunteer in Cabo Verde and has conducted research on deportation and labor migration from West Africa.

-Earlier this year, Lundy assembled a Kennesaw State team of four anthropology majors and three geography majors who explored immigrants’ reliance on public assistance programs and community integration resources while in the U.S. The team was supported by other KSU faculty including Allison Garefino from Children and Family Programs and Paul McDaniel from geography.
+Earlier this year, Lundy assembled a Kennesaw State team of four anthropology majors and three geography majors who explored public assistance programs and community integration resources available to Cabo Verdean immigrants upon arrival in the U.S. The team was supported by other KSU faculty including Allison Garefino from Children and Family Programs and Paul McDaniel from geography.

 “I think what appealed to the students to sign up for the project was that their work was going to have real-world impact,” Lundy said.
 The initiative was inspired by one of Kennesaw State’s new R2 roadmap research themes, human development and well-being.

-The students – Danielle Dumett, Katya Godwin, Agazeet Haile and Will Hasse from anthropology, and Alex Seigler, Kathleen Smith and Nick Zingleman from geography – were tasked with evaluating Cabo Verdean immigrants’ reliance on public assistance programs.
+The students – Danielle Dumett, Katya Godwin, Agazeet Haile and Will Hasse from anthropology, and Alex Seigler, Kathleen Smith and Nick Zingleman from geography – were tasked with evaluating Cabo Verdean immigrants use of public and community-based assistance programs.
 Each student focused their research on a different type of public need, such as education, communication, health, food, community resources and employment.

 “Presenting to officials from the U.S. Embassy was definitely an experience I won’t forget,” said Dumett, who graduated in May.
 “It was such a unique opportunity that most don’t get, and I am very thankful I was able to partake in this project and speak with them.
 I plan on attending law school in the fall, and I’ve already gotten multiple emails from the school asking me about my Diplomacy Lab experience, so I am grateful to be able to add that to my resume.”